 Indeed, the visitor can fully perceive the peculiar character of a place where great art is on show but that for Peggy Guggenheim was above all home, and in which peaceful garden she wanted to be buried together with her beloved dogs.

 The museum, which also hosts temporary exhibitions and special events. includes two shops, a library (open to the public by appointment), and a magnificent garden enriched by remarkable pieces of art, the Patsy R. and Raymond D. Nasher Sculpture Garden, that can be considered an open-air museum in itself.

 Photos by Andrea Sarti / CAST1466, © Peggy Guggenheim Collection, Venice

 Alchemy by Jackson Pollock at the Peggy Guggenheim Collection is an exhibition that allow the visitors to appreciate a masterpiece of the 20th century art

-Sculpture gardens are green spaces where museums create, often outstanding, open-air art galleries: 4 examples in Otterlo, Washington, Jerusalem and Venice
+The sculpture gardens of museums are often great open-air art galleries: four examples in Otterlo, Washington, Jerusalem, and Venice

 More in Venice

 copyright Inexhibit 2021 - ISSN: 2283-5474